joshuavetos/vault-authority/README.md

  * Legal/Compliance Appendix: Control mapping for SOC2 and ISO 27001.
  * Certification Policy: Rules for 30-day version pinning.
 Red-Team Verification (RT-05)
-The test suite proves the invariant by attempting to break it.
+The following evidence demonstrates the elimination of a critical failure mode: a receipt being generated despite execution failure.
 ❌ Failure Before Fix
 A receipt existed even though execution failed — invariant violation.
 ✅ Pass After Fix
 Execution failure produces no receipt and no state mutation.
+The test suite proves the invariant by attempting to break it.
 Run Verification
 Rust Suite:
 cargo test